SNHU-CS/CS-330/module04/mod4_tutorials.md

 # Module Four Tutorial
 ## Section 4-1: Handling Keyboard Input

-The code for this section ([tut_04_01.cpp](./tut_04_01.cpp)) demonstrates how to
+The code for this section ([tut_04_01.cpp](./tut_04_01.cpp)) demonstrates how to:

-* handle keyboard input using GLFW
+* Handle keyboard input using GLFW

-This tutorial is a bare-bones application that initializes GLFW, GLEW and OpenGL; creates a window and an OpenGL context; and handles keyboard input.
+This tutorial is a simplified application that initializes GLFW and GLEW and OpenGL, creates a window and an OpenGL context, and handles keyboard input.

 Up until this tutorial, the function `UProcessInput` was only used to handle the `ESC` key (to terminate the application).
 In this tutorial we update it to also handle keys `W,` `A`, `S` and `D`.